Wrestling at the 1956 Summer Olympics – Men's freestyle bantamweight: Medal rounds

-All three of the medalists had already faced each both of the others already, so no additional bouts were used.
+Each of the three medalists had already faced the others two already, so no additional bouts were used.
 The results consisted of Dağıstanlı's victories over Yaghoubi in round 4 and Shakhov in round 5 and Yaghoubi's victory over Shakhov in round 1.
 This gave Dağıstanlı a 2–0 record against the other medalists and therefore the gold medal; Yaghoubi a 1–1 record and the silver medal, and Shakhov a 0–2 record and the bronze medal.